 Writings, recordings, and photographs | 8.3% | 2 |

-If you are planning to submit character evidence into a case, you should consider a few things first.
-Generally speaking, character isn't admissible in court.
-There are a few exceptions for certain cases, like where a defendant may raise an issue with character.
-This is not because it's irrelevant but because it relies heavily on persuading the jury to overlook a potential bad history to judge this specific case.
-There are three methods of proving character:
+Character evidence is generally inadmissible, but exceptions do exist.
+It is brought into question when a defendant raises an issue with character.
+This is not because it's irrelevant but because it heavily relies on persuading the jury to overlook a potentially bad history to judge this specific case.
+There are 3 methods of proving character:

 - Get a witness' testimony about a person's trait within the community.